ollieLtd/msgphp/docs/ddd/object-factory.md

 ### `MsgPhp\Domain\Factory\GenericDomainObjectFactory`

 A generic object factory.
 It initializes a class by reading its [constructor] arguments.
-If the class is a sub class of `MsgPhp\Domain\DomainId` or `MsgPhp\Domain\DomainCollection` its static `fromValue` constructor will be used instead.

 Context elements mapped by argument name will be used as argument value.
 In case of a type-hinted object argument a nested context may be provided to initialize the object with.